vivlabs/instaclone/README.md

   - Command (you have Instaclone execute an arbitrary command, like `uname`, which means you can have different versions per platform type automatically)
 - Simple, clean internal format.
   - By default it's in `~/.instaclone`, but you can set the `INSTACLONE_DIR` environment variable to set this directory to something else.
-  - The file cache is just a simple file tree that you can look at and clean up as you wish.
+  - The file cache is just a file tree that you can look at and clean up as you wish.
-  - Directories are archived as .zip files, stored next to the full directory, which is read-only.
+  - File permissions are read-only, so that the cache isn't inadvertently modified.
 - Good hygiene: All files, directories, and archives are created atomically, so that interruptions or problems never leave files in a partially complete state.
 - You can install items as symlinks to the read-only cache (usually what you want), or fully copy all the files (in case you want to modify them).
 - In the latter case, the "fastcopy" install method tries to use rsync to speed up repeat installs of large directories that haven't changed a lot in content.